DwightMauk/Pybank/README.md

-# Pybank
+# Pybank-python
-Created a Python script that analyzes the records to calculate each of the following:
+Created a Python script that analyzes the data to calculate each of the following:

 The total number of months included in the dataset